Updated: April 06, 2026

-If you’ve been wondering how much to tip movers in Boston, you’ve probably come across conflicting advice: some people tip each mover individually, while others pay the crew a percentage of the total cost.
-The difference here lies more in whether it’s a local or a larger move: for a local move, you can generally expect to tip $25–$50 per mover, or about 10–20% of the total cost for larger jobs.
+If you’re wondering how much to tip movers in Boston, you’ve probably encountered conflicting advice: some tip each mover individually, while others pay the crew a percentage of the total cost.
+The difference here depends more on whether it’s a local move or a long-distance one: for a local move, you can usually expect to tip $25–50 per mover, or about 10–20% of the total cost for large jobs.

 Boston-Specific Tipping Norms